 A trademark registration may remain in force indefinitely, or expire without specific regard to its age.
 For a trademark to remain in force, the owner must continue to use it.
 In some circumstances, such as disuse, it could become generic and therefore part of the public domain.

 The sites below will guide you to public domain books, images, illustrations, audio, and films where the copyright term has expired or the creator has not renewed the license.
-Remember, public domain works are free and available for unrestricted use.
+Remember, works that are in the public domain are free and available for unrestricted use.

 - Project Gutenberg (electronic books)